microsoft/pxt-adafruit/docs/device/usb.md

-# Running programs on your micro:bit
+# Uploading programs on your micro:bit

 While you're writing and testing your programs, you'll mostly be [running them in the simulator](/device/simulator), but once you've finished your program you